mountetna/janus/README.md

 ## Public-key login

-Machine users who hold no truck with browsers can use a registered public key to generate a token.
+Machine users who cannot use browsers can use a registered public key to generate a token.

 The endpoint `/time-signature` returns a cryptographic nonce.
 The user signs the nonce, base64-encodes the signature, and concatenates the result to the nonce.